-- Top Jamb: Top jamb door closers, like regular arm closers, have arms that project out from the door perpendicularly.
+Top jamb door closers, like regular arm closers, have arms that project out from the door perpendicularly.
 Yet, the biggest difference is that the spring-loaded box is mounted on the face of the doorframe.
-These are often used for aluminum or glass storefront doors, because these doors generally have narrow top rails.
+These are often used for aluminum or glass storefront doors because these doors generally have narrow top rails.
 Like regular arm closers, top jamb closers are fairly power efficient.

-- Parallel Arm: With a parallel arm application, there are two arms that sit on top of the door when it is closed.
-They are attached to the door via a spring-loaded box, which sits at the top of the push-side of the door and powers the closing action.
+With a parallel arm application, there are two arms that sit on top of the door when it is closed.
+They are attached to the door via a spring-loaded box, which sits at the top of the push side of the door and powers the closing action.
 Parallel arm door closers are one of the most common applications, particularly in commercial properties and schools, because they reduce the risk of vandalism to the arm and they are more attractive than other overhead options.
-Due to the arm geometry, these are less power efficient than regular arm and top jamb closers.
+Due to the arm geometry, these are less power efficient than a regular arm and top jamb closers.

 Other Types of Door Closers